-- The State Revenue Office is committed to the aims and objectives of the Public Interest Disclosures Act 2012 (the PID Act). - We encourage employees and members of the public to report known or suspected incidences of corrupt or improper conduct.
-We do not tolerate improper conduct (including corrupt conduct) by our employees and contractors, and do not take reprisals against those disclosing such conduct. - If you want to report that the State Revenue Office, including our employees and contractors, has engaged in corrupt or improper conduct, and you want to be covered by the protections enshrined in the PID Act, you must report the conduct directly to the Independent Broad-based Anti-corruption Commission (IBAC). - The State Revenue Office is not authorised to receive disclosures under the PID Act.
+- The State Revenue Office (SRO) is committed to the aims and objectives of the Public Interest Disclosures Act 2012 (PID Act). - We encourage employees and members of the public to report known or suspected incidences of corrupt or improper conduct.
+We do not tolerate improper conduct (including corrupt conduct) by our employees and contractors, and do not take reprisals against those disclosing such conduct. - If you want to report that the SRO, including our employees and contractors, have engaged in improper conduct or detrimental action, and you want to be covered by the protections enshrined in the PID Act, you must report the conduct directly to the Independent Broad-based Anti-corruption Commission (IBAC).
+The SRO is not authorised to receive disclosures under the PID Act.